 Dodge Bailey, Chief Test Pilot of The Shuttleworth Collection, on the Museum’s SE5a, an original flying combat veteran that shot down a German Fokker DVII during the First World War

-I went to the 1962 Farnborough Air Show as a ten year old boy and one of my lasting memories was this little biplane whizzing about in the air show.
+I went to the 1962 Farnborough Air Show as a ten year old boy and one of my lasting memories was this little biplane whizzing about in the air.
 I subsequently found that it was Allen Wheeler displaying the SE5a there, not long after it had been restored.

 One of the founding fathers of the Shuttleworth Collection, Sir Allen Wheeler had been an RAF colleague and close friend of Richard Shuttleworth who was killed in a Fairey Battle in 1940.
 After the war he set about fulfilling Richard’s dream of establishing an aviation museum at Old Warden which became the Richard Shuttleworth Remembrance Trust.